Slowing China aids global economic rebalancing

 Figures from China's National Bureau of Statistics illustrate the effect.

-In 2007, when gross domestic product grew by 14.2 percent in real terms, output increased by a nominal 4.95 trillion yuan(399 billion pounds).
+In 2007, when gross domestic product grew by 14.2 percent in real terms, output increased by a nominal 4.95 trillion yuan.
 By last year, growth had slowed to 9.2 percent, but output jumped by 7.36 trillion yuan, translating into much greater demand from the rest of the world.

 "What the authorities are trying to do is to move from strong to sustainable rates of growth.
 No one is quite clear where sustainable is, but clearly it's one that's slower than we've seen in the recent past," said Gerard Lyons, chief economist at Standard Chartered Bank in London.